 Standard Updated: ICS V9.0 January 2017 as change in download to include all newborns, however well babies are not coded.

-ICS 1611 NEWBORNS ADMITTED FOR OBERVATION WITH NO CONDITION FOUND
+ICS 1611 NEWBORNS ADMITTED FOR OBERVATION WITH NO CONDITION FOUND neonates and with ICS 1607 newborn/neonate.

 Effective From: Continuation of existing practice